Frequently Asked Questions about HVAC Service and …

-Our employees are fully bonded, insured and covered by Workman’s Compensation.
+Our employees are fully bonded, insured and covered by Workman’s Compensation.t

 Does Climate Concepts offer financing?

-Climate Concepts partners with Energy Loan Financial to offer the best energy related financing available on the market today.
+Climate Concepts partners with Synchrony Financial and Greensky to offer the best energy related financing available on the market today.
 Also – if you are using Mass Save Heat Loans we will assist in all of the administrative aspects you need to know about.

 Can Climate Concepts handle all my heating and cooling needs?

-We are a full service HVAC contractor with complete residential and commercial service and installation capabilities, including duct cleaning and whole house diagnostics and testing ability.
+We are a full service HVAC contractor with complete residential and commercial service and installation capabilities, including whole house diagnostics and testing ability.

 Is Climate Concepts a good place to work?